bsolomon1124/re101/README.rst

 -----
 It is recommended to import the module rather than its specific contents directly.
 A handful of object names here may conflict with common modules or objects from Python's Standard Library.

-For example, use `import re101` with `re101.email` rather than `from re101 import email`, which could potentially conflict with Python's `email.py` module.
+For example, use :code:`import re101` with :code:`re101.email` rather than :code:`from re101 import email`, which could potentially conflict with Python's `email.py` module.